First-time homebuyer assistance in Texas

 In 1944, Congress passed an act to reward eligible veterans with cheaper and easier home loans.

 The U.S. Department of Veterans Affairs (VA) will guarantee mortgages issued to active service members, veterans and some surviving military spouses.
 These loans don’t require a down payment or mortgage insurance; however, borrowers will have to pay a funding fee.
-At time of writing, that’s between 1.4% and 3.6%.
+At time of writing, funding fees are between 1.4% and 2.3% for first-time users.

 The United States Department of Agriculture can guarantee loans for rural and suburban homeowners.
 USDA loans don’t require a down payment or private mortgage insurance.